JaceDaDorito/Fogbound-Lagoon/Fogbound Lagoon/Assets/README.md

 [1.0.6]
 - Fogbound Lagoon no longer depends on R2API
 - Fixed bug where newt statues sometimes never spawns
+- Fixed bug where the Radio Tower message displayed the token instead of an actual message
 - Added Ukrainian and Spanish language support
 - New icon (Thank you Katie)